dekkerglen/CubeCobra/README.md

 MongoDB: https://docs.mongodb.com/manual/installation/

 You will need start a MongoDB background process, and create a database titled 'nodecube'.
 Refer to the official documentation for directions on how to set this up for your OS.
+Running 'use nodecube' in the mongo CLI is sufficient.

 Atom (optional): https://atom.io/